danielvpinacho/openblender/README.md

 # OpenBlender
-R package written specifically to call https://openblender.io API services.
+R package.
+Function as an interface to request https://openblender.io API services.